revaturelabs/interviewquestions/Python/Python - File Handling/Write.md

 ## Write

-1.What are the Access modes for writing a file?
+1.What are the Access modes to write a file?

 <details><summary><b>Show Answer</b></summary>

-Whenever we want to write down text into a file, we've got to open the get in one of the specified access modes. we will open the file basically to browse, write or append and sometimes to do multiple operations on one file.
+Whenever a text has to be written to a file, we've to open to get in to one of the specified access modes.
+We will open the file to browse, write or append and sometimes to do multiple operations on a file.

 1.w - This mode is used to open a file for writing.

 2.w+ - Open a file for both reading and writing

-3.wb - This is used to opens a binary file for writing.
+3.wb - This is used to open a binary file for writing.

-4.a - Used to opens a file for writing
+4.a - Used to open a file for writing

 5.a+ - Opens a file for both reading and appending.